Morris C. Shumiatcher: Honours and awards

 Shumiatcher served as an honorary consul general for Japan and Dean of the Consular Corps for Saskatchewan for 14 years.

-He was appointed a Queen's Counsel and was the recipient of numerous honours and awards on the provincial and government levels, including the Order of Canada (1981), the B'nai Brith Citizen of the Year (1991), the Canada 125 Medal (1992), the Distinguished Service Award of the Canadian Bar Association (1995), and the Saskatchewan Order of Merit (1996).
+He was appointed King's Counsel and was the recipient of numerous honours and awards on the provincial and government levels, including the Order of Canada (1981), the B'nai Brith Citizen of the Year (1991), the Canada 125 Medal (1992), the Distinguished Service Award of the Canadian Bar Association (1995), and the Saskatchewan Order of Merit (1996).
 He was honoured with life membership in the Monarchist League of Canada in 1992 and in the Regina Bar Association in 1997.

 Personal life

 In 1947 Jacqueline "Jacqui" Fanchette Clotilde Clay was hired as secretary to Shumiatcher during his employ as senior legal counsel in the provincial government; after leaving this position, she helped set up his private law practice.
 They married in April 1955.
 Jacqui established a managerial company to handle staff hires and office management for Morris' law firm.

 The couple were childless.
-They resided at 2520 College Avenue in Regina, purchasing in 1956 a two-story Picturesque Eclectic house originally owned by Maughan McCausland, also a lawyer.
-In 1979 they adjoined an adjacent one-story house to the property, creating one large structure.
+They resided at 2520 College Avenue in Regina, purchasing in 1956 a two-storey Picturesque Eclectic house originally owned by Maughan McCausland, also a lawyer.
+In 1979 they adjoined an adjacent one-storey house to the property, creating one large structure.
 Like her husband, Jacqui was awarded the Saskatchewan Order of Merit in 2001 and was inducted into the Order of Canada in 2017.

 Shumiatcher died on September 23, 2004.
 His papers are held at the Provincial Archives of Saskatchewan.